testcontainers/testcontainers-rs/docs/features/docker_compose.md

 Testcontainers for Rust supports running multi-container applications defined in Docker Compose files.
 This is useful when your tests need multiple interconnected services or when you want to reuse existing docker-compose configurations from your development environment.

-> **Note:** Docker Compose support is currently only available for async runtimes (tokio).
+> **Note:** Docker Compose support is currently only available for async runtimes.
 Synchronous/blocking support may be added in a future release.

 ## Installation